-- Regular Expression: The regular expression statement to capture the dynamic value.
+- Regular Expression: Write the regular expression statement to capture the dynamic value.
 If you want to learn how to write a regular expression then refer to this post.

-- Match No. (0 for random): If more than 1 strings are matched in a response data and you need to capture a dynamic value which comes at a particular place (say 5th place) then you have to give 5 as an input and JMeter will recognize all the matched values on the page but store only 5th value in the regular expression variable.
-It is as same as the ordinal in the LoadRunner. ‘-1’ is used to capture all the values while ‘0’ is used to pick a random value from the list of match dynamic values.
+- Match No. (0 for random): If more than 1 string is matched in a response data and you need to capture a dynamic value which comes at a particular place (say 5th place) then you have to give 5 as an input and JMeter will recognize all the matched values on the page but store only 5th value in the regular expression variable.
+It is as same as the ordinal in the LoadRunner. ‘-1’ captures all the values while ‘0’ is used to pick a random value from the list of match dynamic values.

 - Default Value: If the regular expression does not match, then the regex variable will be set to the default value (e.g. Not_Found).
 This is particularly useful for debugging tests.